bipinpaulbedi/paulBlogSource/src/pages/2019-01-28-microservices-design-pattern/index.md

 The eight core widely used microservices are that every architect shall know for high-performance systems includes

 * Ambassador can be used to offload common client connectivity tasks such as monitoring, logging, routing, and security (such as TLS) in a language agnostic way.
-* Anti-corruption layer implements a façade between new and legacy applications, to ensure that the design of a new application is not limited by dependencies on legacy systems.
+* Anti-corruption layer implements a facade between new and legacy applications, to ensure that the design of a new application is not limited by dependencies on legacy systems.
 * Backends for Frontends creates separate backend services for different types of clients, such as desktop and mobile.
 That way, a single backend service doesn’t need to handle the conflicting requirements of various client types.
 This pattern can help keep each microservice simple, by separating client-specific concerns.
 * Bulkhead isolates critical resources, such as connection pool, memory, and CPU, for each workload or service.
 By using bulkheads, a single workload (or service) can’t consume all of the resources, starving others.
 This pattern increases the resiliency of the system by preventing cascading failures caused by one service.
 * Gateway Aggregation aggregates requests to multiple individual microservices into a single request, reducing chattiness between consumers and services.